What now is the fasted generalized inverse algorithm?

 and such a g-inverse exists for arbitrary matrices.
 For invertible matrices the g-inverse is unique and it is the regular inverse \(A^{-1}\) (defined by \(A A^{-1} = \mathbb 1\)).

 Most libraries for fast numerical computation have an implementation of the so-called Moore-Penrose pseudo-inverse, a specific g-inverse.
 The algorithm is based on singular value decomposition and can be applied to arbitrary matrices to get a g-inverse.
-This means it would also compute the regular inverse if given a invertible matrix, just less efficiently.
+This means it would also compute the regular inverse if given an invertible matrix, just less efficiently.
 If you know \(A\) to be invertible, it is quicker to e.g. use a LU decomposition.

 The discussed algorithms are available in numpy and scipy; use [numpy, scipy].linalg.pinv(A) for the pseudo-inverse and [numpy, scipy].linalg.inv(A) for the regular inverse.